Yann-Ntech/UrlToJpg/README.md

 # Url_to_jpg

-Download urls files to jpg
+Download files from urls to jpg

 ## Example